Last Updated Sep 8, 2020 10:52 AM EDT

-The FBI is now releasing several videos of Little talking in detail about murders that police have not been able to corroborate.
+The FBI released several videos of Little talking in detail about murders that police have not been able to corroborate.
 They hope that, through tips from the public, they will eventually be able to identify the victims.

 "We believed if Samuel Little described the victims, where he met the victims, and where he left the victim's body in his own words, it may help a family member, it may help a retired detective, a newspaper reporter, someone who lived in the neighborhood to come forward and provide us with information," Holland said.